tommyhchoe/Teams-Up/README.md

 - Save all teams match up with the ability to save final scores and choose winners
 - Should be able to delete match ups from the list of saved match ups.

+This project is open to anyone who wants to contribute.

 # Screenshot